Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Methodology

 \subsubsection{Baseline Regression models and Baseline Feature Selection Methods}

-We compare the performance of PC-based causal feature selection models to different baselines to establish the validity of causal discovery methods to suggest useful predictors.
-Feature selection based on feature correlation and random forest feature importance are used as the chosen linear and nonlinear baselines to compare against the causal feature selection outputs.
-The correlation baseline is obtained by ranking the correlation between the input variables and rate of TC intensity change.
-The variable ranking is then used to train linear regression models with increasing complexity in a sequential order.
-We follow the same process for the random-forest-based baseline, the main difference is that the variable ranking is now the Gini impurity-based feature importance of trained random forest regression models that predict =TC intensity change rates.
-We repeat these feature selection baselines for the withASSUMPS and noASSUMPS versions of the ERA5 and SHIPS-based experiments.
+We compare the performance of PC-based causal feature selection models to different feature selection baselines including lagged correlation and random forest feature importance.
+The correlation baseline is obtained by ranking the linear correlation between the input variables and rate of TC intensity change.
+The variable ranking is then used to sequentially train linear regression models with increasing complexity.
+In random-forest-based baseline, the variable ranking is done with the Gini impurity-based feature importance of trained regression models.
+We apply these feature selection baselines for the withASSUMPS and noASSUMPS versions across selected lead times for both ERA5 and SHIPS-based experiments.